 The Office for Standards in Education (OFSTED) regularly carries out inspections of the School of Education's secondary ITE course and the grades awarded confirm the consistent high quality of all aspects of our ITE courses, across all subjects.

 Recruitment and selection

 The PGDE course attracts a large number of applicants.
 Interview procedures and selection criteria have been negotiated within the partnership, with schools involved in most interviews.
-The majority of students have good qualifications in their subject specialisms around 70% having degrees of 2.1 or above.
+The majority of students have good qualifications in their subject specialisms with around 70% having degrees at 2.1 or above.
 A very high proportion of students gain QTS with 120 masters credits and enter the teaching profession.

 Structure of the secondary PGDE